yewstack/yew/docs/concepts/function-components.md

 ---

 :::warning
-We're still working on function components and hooks.
+We're still working on function components and Hooks.
 They're not quite ready to be used yet.
 If you'd like to help out, take a look at the [project board](https://github.com/yewstack/yew/projects/3) for a list of things that still need to be done.
 :::